Grounding Page Standard

 - Continuously developed for clarity, stability, and factual accuracy

-The Grounding Page Standard is the authoritative blueprint ensuring all Grounding Pages remain stable, interpretable and machine readable.
+The Grounding Page Standard (v1.5) is the authoritative mental framework ensuring all Grounding Pages remain stable, interpretable and machine readable.
+It is a discipline of factual clarity, not a technology.